dennis-park/slogo/DESIGN DOC.md

 BackEnd (Willy & Grace)
 ===
 Four main components:

---Tokenizer (class): splits strings from inputs into “tokens” of individual words/numbers/etc., split by white spaces --Parser (class): uses tokens to build commands, checks to see if each string is a start to a new command, a number, etc. and instantiate each command as appropriate, and create a list of commands (which will be passed into the Executor class)
+--Tokenizer (class): splits strings from inputs into ï¿½tokensï¿½ of individual words/numbers/etc., split by white spaces

+--Parser (class): uses tokens to build commands, checks to see if each string is a start to a new command, a number, etc. and instantiate each command as appropriate, and create a list of commands (which will be passed into the Executor class)

 --Command (package of classes, each command represented by a class): defines each individual command (some may be recursively implemented, some commands call other commands, etc.); holds

 --Executor (class): actually executing the commands in proper order as dictated by the user; will call commands in command package sequentially

 in browser UML :